ezekg/flint/README.md

 ####BEM Users

-Due to the way `BEM` is written, the `instance` functions cannot fallback to previous selectors in the family tree to find a `parent instance`.
-Currently, this outputs a warning.
-Would like to look into possible solutions for this.
-If you use `BEM`, you will have to manually enter your `$context` arguments. **Update:** this now results in a compile error due to the `instance` functions being used throughout Flint for the `debug-mode` and other features.
+Due to the way `BEM` is written, the `instance` functions cannot fallback to previous selectors in the family tree to find a `parent instance`. **Update:** this now results in a compile error due to the `instance` functions being used throughout Flint for the `debug-mode` and other features.
 [Issue #2](https://github.com/ezekg/flint/issues/2).

 ###Config